There's an App for that - but should there be?

-This simple graph above show demonstrates the Yerkes-Dodson Law, and demonstrates how humans perform under stress, which has unsettlingly been referred to as ‘arousal’ in this instance.
+This simple graph above demonstrates the Yerkes-Dodson Law and how humans perform under stress, which has been referred to as ‘arousal’ in this instance.
 Yerkes and Dodson argue that we perform at our peak when we experience a level of stress that sits at the mid-point between low and high.
-When faced with too little stress, we are not interested in completing the task at hand; too much stress however, and we completely lose our nut and are unable to perform the task at all.
+When faced with too little stress, we are not interested in completing the task at hand; too much stress, however, and we completely lose our nut and are unable to perform the task at all.

 Different tasks require different levels of stress.
 So, you may decide that you’re getting too anxious about running the upcoming London marathon and you can’t bear to eat all those important carbs the morning of the race.
 You may use a mindfulness app to ‘find your centre’ and chill out so you can chuck a load of pasta down your gullet.
 But then you’ve lost that buzz of anxiety that may guide you past the last 10 miles of the race.

 Stress is our internal Mr. Motivator; we need him so that we can get off the sofa every now and again so we can get stuff done.
 The idea of spending the whole day with Mr. Motivator, however, fills me with lycra-clad dread – and the same goes for stress.
 Once you feel overwhelmed with pressures and anxiety, you should look for ways to calm down, and maybe even try one of these apps that I’ve been condemning throughout this article!
 The point is that stress is a vital catalyst for achieving everyday tasks – as long as we can maintain it between manageable levels.